Aiven-Labs/python-fake-data-producer-for-apache-kafka/README.md

 ```bash
 avn service plans --project <PROJECT_NAME> -t kafka --cloud <CLOUD_PROVIDER>
 ```
-* `DESTINATION_FOLDER_NAME`: local folder where Kafka certificates will be stored (used to login)
+* `DESTINATION_FOLDER_NAME`: local folder where Apache Kafka certificates will be stored (used to login)

-You can create the Kafka service with
+You can create the Apache Kafka service with

 ```bash
 avn service create  \